tonusp/NaNo2016/A_Book_of_Changes.md

 Joseph woke up from another night in which he had not slept, and wondered how it could be possible to dream you were awake all night, and not gain any benefit from the sleep in which you had dreamed.
 The space beside him in the double bed was empty and cold, and once again he was overwhelmed with rage.
 Grief and panic and fear and rage.

 His life with Hildegard had always felt singularly blessed.
 Nothing Really Bad had ever happened to them: no miscarriage, stillbirth, cancer, serious injury, rape, redundancy, violent assault, the death of a child.
-These were things they read about or heard about that happened to other people, and they always breathed a silent thank you, to Providence or something, that they had been spared all those things.
+These were things they read about or heard about that happened to other people, and they always breathed a silent thank you, to Providence or something, that they had been spared those things.
 Now it was as if Everything Bad had suddenly come upon him like a bullet in the back, and the one person with whom he might have been able to bear it, was the one who wasn't there any more.
 Who had become the black hole which was Everything Bad, into which all that he had ever loved or held dear was being sucked.
 But again, no one noticed.
 Because the end of the world was only what happened to one person in every marriage, if they stuck at it and lived long enough.
 That was, after all, what they had promised: till death us do part.
 No one had ever pointed out to them on that day: Death *will* come between you, you know.
 You've just said so.

 Youngest Daughter was still sleeping in the next room.
 She was the only one of the children who was still staying with him, the others had jobs to go to, families to look after.
 She had taken time off work to look after her Aged P, as she annoyingly called him when she talked to her siblings.
 Joseph quietly got up, washed and dressed without shaving - if you couldn't appear to the world unshaven when your wife had just died... - and made himself a cup of coffee.